WHO WAS JEAN RIBAULT?

 What Happened In Jean Ribault’s Early Life?

-Fortunately, we know more than the answer to the question of “when was Jean Ribault born.”
-When it comes to his early life, Ribault was originally a sailor with the French Navy.
+Unfortunately, we do not know enough to comprehensively to answer the question, “when was Jean Ribault born.”
+In his early life, Ribault was originally a sailor with the French Navy.
 He was led by the Huguenot Admiral Gaspard de Coligny.
 It was Coligny who chose Ribault to lead a colonization mission to the New World in 1562.

 DID JEAN RIBAULT OWN SLAVES?